CalvinVHarvey/GraveYardz/README.md

 ## graveyards.yml Tutorial

+- This isn't necessary, but might be useful to some, as commands do the same thing automatically, but some people may want to know

 - The main section must be named the same as the name of the grave yard otherwise it will not work correctly!

 - The 'world:' Section is for the name of the world that the graveyard is in